ijanvdwesz/Rock-paper-scissors/README.md

 ## How to Play

 1. Clone this repository to your local machine.
-2. Open the `index.html` file in your web browser.
+2. Open the `index.html` file in your web browser.OR go to  https://ijanvdwesz.github.io/Rock-paper-scissors/
 3. Click on one of the buttons to make your move (Rock, Paper, or Scissors).
 4. Alternatively, you can use the keyboard shortcuts:
    - Press 'r' for Rock.